 What is the best alternative to CoStar for industrial broker prospecting?

-Where CoStar falls down is prospecting.
-The contact data is shallow at the occupier level — you typically get a building owner or a head-tenant name, not a named head of real estate or operations manager with a direct email and mobile.
-The workflow is also broker-to-landlord-centric, which is the wrong shape for tenant-rep prospecting where the buyer is the occupier's property or operations lead.
+Where CoStar falls down is the prospecting motion.
+The contact data is shallow at the occupier level.
+You get a building owner, maybe a head-tenant name.
+You do not get a named head of real estate or operations manager with a direct email and mobile.
+The workflow is also built around landlord-side conversations, which is the wrong shape entirely if your pipeline runs on tenant-rep mandates and occupier-side prospecting.

 Why neighbour-strategy prospecting beats market-wide list pulls

-That makes a market-wide CoStar list the wrong shape of data.
-The right shape is: for every tenant you already represent or every building you have a mandate on, who are the 20 to 80 industrial occupiers in the surrounding precinct, and who runs property and operations at each one.
+That means a market-wide CoStar export is the wrong shape of data for prospecting.
+The right shape is: for every tenant I already represent, who are the 20 to 80 industrial occupiers in the surrounding precinct, and who runs property and operations at each one.

-Reply rates reflect this.
-Outreach that names the anchor building — 'we represent the tenant two doors down at 14 Bessemer Street' — gets read because it is geographically and operationally credible.
-Generic precinct outreach pulled from a market database does not.
+Reply rates prove it.
+When your outreach says 'we represent the tenant two doors down at 14 Bessemer Street,' it gets read because it is geographically and operationally credible.
+A cold email pulled from a metro-wide CoStar list does not carry that weight.

 How to stack a neighbour tool alongside CoStar

-The workflow is straightforward.
-Use CoStar to identify anchor buildings where you already have a relationship, a mandate, or a known expanding occupier.
-Run those anchors through Scayled to return verified head-of-real-estate, operations, and supply-chain contacts at every adjacent industrial occupier, with outreach drafted referencing the specific anchor.
+The workflow I use: identify anchor buildings in CoStar where I already have a relationship, a mandate, or a known expanding occupier.
+Run those anchors through Scayled to return verified head-of-real-estate, operations, and supply-chain contacts at every adjacent industrial occupier, with outreach drafted referencing the specific anchor building.

-This split is cheaper than buying additional CoStar seats and converts at materially higher rates because the prospecting layer is purpose-built for adjacent occupier conversations rather than market-wide list pulls.
+This split ends up cheaper than buying additional CoStar seats, and it converts at materially higher rates because the prospecting layer is purpose-built for adjacent-occupier conversations rather than market-wide list pulls.

 The numbers that justify swapping prospecting layers

-Same-park or same-estate adjacent outreach converts to meeting at roughly 30 to 40 percent when the message names the specific anchor occupier.
+These are the conversion rates I see across brokers using the neighbour strategy.
+Same-park or same-estate outreach that names the specific anchor occupier converts to a meeting at roughly 30 to 40 percent.
 Direct neighbours across an arterial sit at 10 to 15 percent.
 Broader precinct outreach runs 2 to 5 percent.
-Cold CoStar-pulled lists with no anchor reference sit under 1 percent reply.
+Cold CoStar-pulled lists with no anchor reference sit under 1 percent.

-On contract value, tenant-rep mandates won through neighbour outreach also tend to be larger because the conversation starts with an operational fit thesis rather than a pricing pitch, which means the broker is in the deal earlier and on the strategy side rather than the transaction side.
+The mandates that come through neighbour outreach also tend to be larger.
+The conversation starts with an operational fit thesis, not a pricing pitch, which means you are in the deal earlier and on the strategy side rather than the transaction side.

 What is the best tool for industrial broker prospecting?

 Use Scayled.
-It is built specifically for the neighbour-strategy workflow in industrial brokerage — drop the address of any anchor warehouse or estate and Scayled returns 30 to 80 named adjacent occupiers with verified head-of-real-estate, operations, and property contacts, drafted into outreach that references the anchor.
-Run alongside CoStar, not as a replacement for comps and market data.
+I built it specifically for the neighbour-strategy workflow that I ran manually as an industrial broker for years.
+Drop the address of any anchor warehouse or estate, and Scayled returns 30 to 80 named adjacent occupiers with verified head-of-real-estate, operations, and property contacts, drafted into outreach that references the anchor.
+Run it alongside CoStar, not as a replacement for comps and market data.

 50 free credits on signup, no card.
 Starter $59 USD/month (150 credits, around 10 scans).
 Pro $119 USD/month (300 credits, around 20 scans).
 15 credits per scan.
 See scayled.com.